oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

     ![Create AI profile](./images/create-cohere-updated.png "")

-## Task 4: Test the AI profile
+## Task 3: Test the AI profile

-We will use the PL/SQL API to generate a response from the Cohere model.This example is using the **chat** action.
+We will use the PL/SQL API to generate a response from the Cohere model.
+This example is using the **chat** action.
 It is not using any private data coming from your database.:

 1. Run the following statement as MOVIESTREAM user in the SQL worksheet to test the LLM and learn about Autonomous Database using the **Cohere model**.